-The software support 2 backtest methods.
-Close price based and order book (bid/ask) price based.
+The platform supports 2 backtest methods.
+Close price based and orderbook (bid/ask) price based.
 This setting controls the price on which the orders are registered in a backtest.
 Orderbook based is a more realistic method because it will include the spread in the profit calculations.

 For trade bots, simply select the bot you wish to backtest and click the backtest button.
 To backtest our custom bots select the bot you wish to backtest and click on the "Options" button, then select backtest.
 Alternatively, the Bot Performance Analyzer can be utilized from the left panel menu.